 The following documents are required for import of household goods and personal effects to Saudi Arabia.
 All documents must show customer's name exactly as it appears on passport.
 DO NOT use initials or abbreviations for companies (Saudi Government will not accept these invalidating documents)

-- Copy of diplomatic ID / passport
+- Copies of diplomatic ID & Passport.

 - Customs duty and inspection exemption certificate from the Ministry of Foreign Affairs